Juniper Journal

 What can trigger food cravings?

-As mentioned above, there are a number of things that can trigger cravings:
+As mentioned above, several things can trigger cravings:

 • Lack of sleep and tiredness